Are you frustrated by your HP printer not printing color? Don't worry, you're not alone.

 Here are some additional tips that you may find helpful:

-- Use genuine HP ink and toner cartridges.
+- Use genuine HP printer cartridges.
 Using third-party ink cartridges can sometimes cause printing problems.

 - Clean the printhead.
 If the printhead is clogged, it can prevent your printer from printing color.
 You can clean the printhead using the instructions in your printer's manual.